Murder and suicide at Molesworth

 The tragic and true story of Ivanhoe Stanley Augarde

 In 1866 Ivanhoe Stanley Augarde gained employment on Mr Thomas Carter's sheep station, St Helens, located in the upper catchment of the Clarence River.
-Today it is part of the mighty Molesworth cattle and conservation station.
+Today it is part of the mighty Molesworth cattle and conservation station - the Molesworth Recreation Reserve managed by the Department of Conservation.
 Ivanhoe (Ivy) was appointed as overseer and had responsibility for the workforce running the station.
-Mr Carter was the typical absentee landowner who would make infrequent inspection visits from time to time, while Ivanhoe made the day to day decisions that enabled this vast station to run efficiently.
+Mr Carter was the typical absentee landowner who would make infrequent inspection visits, while Ivanhoe made the day to day decisions that enabled this vast station to run efficiently.

 In 1867 Ivy was courting Kate Gee, who was living in the Wairau Valley settlement.
 It seems that Kate was a member of the Gee family who were based at Renwick.
 George and Hugh Gee owned an accommodation house in Wairau Valley settlement and Kate was probably employed as a housekeeper at the accommodation house.
 In his final letter to his younger brother Percy, Ivy gave clear directions for Percy to find both George Gee and Kate at Wairau Valley.

 The Nelson Provincial Council financed strategic accommodation houses along the main stock routes to provide safe havens for travelers on foot and horseback.
 Rainbow, Tarndale, Acheron, Jollie's Pass and the Hurunui were all established by the Council.
 Usually these were located at river crossings, where journeys were often broken due to impassable fords.